FrzNo1/COMS-W4111-Project/README.md

     - The application checks for the existence of records in related tables (Sports, Venues) and inserts new records if they don't already exist.
     - This page highlights the complexity of maintaining data integrity and consistency across multiple related tables.

+### AI Using
+- Use ChatGPT to generates frontend drop-down boxes for any input elements.

 ## Running the Service
 Make sure you have Python 3 and `pip` installed on your machine and clone the repository.
 ```bash